Back to Blog

 *Privacy Concerns*: Workers (rightfully) worry about surveillance.
 Clear policies about what's monitored, how data is used, and privacy protections are essential.

-Integration: Wearables need to connect to existing CRM, ERP, and operational systems.
+*Integration*: Wearables need to connect to existing enterprise and operational systems.
 APIs and middleware are critical.

 **The Future**